zgetro/woocommerce-catalog-enquiry/readme.txt

 * Initial version release.

 == Upgrade Notice ==

+= 2.0.0 =
+* Settings menu moved under the WooCommerce section.
+* Restricted store features added in this version.
+* New exclusion settings panel introduce in this version.
+* Cart and catalog both working at a same time as per the admin configuration

 = 1.0.1 =
 * Minor changes to make it compatible with other major plugins.